-3.2 Main Results
+3.2 Results

 Our analysis of the effects of the homestead cap on protest rates is based on the main sample of 423,607 single-family homes.
-About 74% of these households had a homestead status approved for 2020, and thus their homestead caps may be binding (and the remaining 26% of the households constitute the basis for a falsification test).
+About 74% of these households were approved for homestead status in 2020, and thus their homestead caps may be binding.
+The remaining 26% of households constitute the basis for a falsification test.

 Figure 1 summarizes the main results.
 This figure is a binned scatterplot of the relationship between a given outcome and the distance between each household's proposed value (A) and its homestead cap threshold (\bar{A}) .
 To be conservative, these baseline results are based on a narrow band around the homestead cap threshold (\$15,000 above and below).
 In each panel, the horizontal axis measures the distance to the homestead cap threshold.
 The blue dots correspond to the households with proposed values below the homestead cap threshold, with the blue line corresponding to the linear fit.
-The coefficient from the linear regression is reported in blue too.
-For ease of exposition, we normalize all of the coefficients so that they correspond to the effects from a \$10,000 increase in the proposed value.
+The coefficient from the linear regression also is reported in blue.
+For ease of exposition, we normalize all coefficients so that they correspond to the effects from a \$10,000 increase in the proposed value.
 In turn, the red dots and red lines correspond to the households with proposed values above the homestead cap threshold.
 For the sake of simplicity, Figure 1 includes a minimal set of controls (the proposed value, a dummy for whether the household protested in the previous year, and a set of school district dummies).

-The two panels on the left of Figure 1 (1.a and 1.c) correspond to the properties with homestead status - for which the homestead cap threshold can be binding.
-In turn, the two panels to the right of Figure 1 (1.b and 1.d) correspond to the properties without homestead status, for which the homestead cap threshold should be irrelevant and thus serve as a falsification test.
+The two panels on the left of Figure 1 (1.a and 1.c) correspond to the properties with homestead status, for which the homestead cap threshold can be binding.
+The two panels on the right of Figure 1 (1.b and 1.d) correspond to properties without homestead status, for which the homestead cap threshold should be irrelevant and thus they can serve as a falsification test.

-We start with Figure 1.a, in which the outcome variable measured on the vertical axis corresponds to the tax amount based on the 2020 proposed value.28 The blue slope in the left half of the figure corresponds to properties right below the homestead cap threshold, while the red slope in the right half of the figure corresponds to the properties right above the threshold.
-Keep in mind that each of the slopes are just associations - it is only the difference between the two slopes that can be interpreted as a causal effect.
-As expected, there is a sharp kink at the threshold: after hitting the homestead cap threshold, households have to pay a lower tax amount than they would have needed to pay absent the homestead cap.
-This kink is not only large in magnitude, but also statistically significant: we can reject the null hypothesis that the slope to the left of the threshold (-97) is equal to the slope to the right of the threshold (-306), with a p-value<0.001.
+We start with Figure 1.a, in which the outcome variable measured on the vertical axis corresponds to the tax amount based on the 2020 proposed value.29 The blue slope in the left half of the figure corresponds to properties right below the homestead cap threshold, and the red slope in the right half of the figure corresponds to the properties right above the threshold.
+Note that each slope is just associations and thus only the difference between the two slopes can be interpreted as a causal effect.
+As expected, there is a sharp kink at the threshold: upon reaching the homestead cap threshold, households pay a lower tax amount than they would have without the homestead cap.
+This kink is large in magnitude and statistically significant.
+We therefore reject the null hypothesis that the slope to the left of the threshold (-97) is equal to the slope to the right of the threshold (-306), with a p-value<0.001.

-28 For an alternative measurement, Appendix A.2.1 reproduces the whole exercise but using the tax rate as a dependent variable instead of the tax amount.
+29 For an alternative measurement, Appendix A.2.1 reproduces the whole exercise but using the tax rate as a dependent variable instead of the tax amount.